 To combat poaching, we offer standing rewards for information that leads to a poaching conviction in Washington state, with up to $7,500 available and even more in especially egregious cases.
 Whether it’s deer, elk or rare predators, poaching is an unacceptable abuse of our shared natural heritage.
 No matter how one feels about predators or other wildlife, poaching is never OK.

 Learn more about our reward fund to help stop poaching

 Hunters including Theodore Roosevelt, John James Audubon and Aldo Leopold were some our nation’s first and most impactful conservationists, and their legacy lives on today.
 In Washington state and across the country, hunters contribute significant time, energy and funding for conservation causes.
 We deeply appreciate these efforts.
 Hunter and angler conservationists are an important part of our “conservation community”.

 For an excellent overview of the “North American Model of Wildlife Conservation”, which includes fair-chase hunting, public access, bans on wastage of meat, and conservation-oriented wildlife management, we encourage you to watch this video from the Theodore Roosevelt Conservation Partnership.

-We’re working with partner organizations and state and federal wildlife agencies to expand the conservation successes of the North American Model to “non-game” animals and other important native species still in need of recovery.
-Learn more.
+We’re working with organizations including the National Wildlife Federation, as well as state and federal wildlife agencies, to expand the conservation successes of the North American Model to “non-game” animals and other important native species.

 More on hunting, conservation and food

-- Beyond Fair Chase – The definitive book on modern hunting ethics by Jim Posewitz
+- Beyond Fair Chase – The definitive book on hunting ethics by Jim Posewitz

 - Backcountry conservation – Theodore Roosevelt Conservation Partnership